jonathansandman/automated-testing-scripts/README.md

 # Test Automation
 *A collection of scripts and resources designed to help test products.*

 Check the [wiki](https://github.com/jonathansandman/test-automation/wiki) for test automation tools and guides.
+See below for descriptions of available scripts.

 ## install.sh